 The Project, shared between two islands, spans the extremities of the Gulf.
 Imprinted planometrically in the grounds of Failaka, akin to its archeological ruins, and carved sectionally from the fjords around Maqlab, the Project suspends its program from site specificity to claim temporal sitelessness; it operates across anomalies in pursuit of dismantling preset gulfs and unmasking otherness.

-Programmatically, the Project hosts a library and a museum to give two different readings of the region on and of the same with simultaneity and juxtaposition; part permanent part temporal, part site specific part siteless, the Project becomes a counter-site to the mainland(s); “a flooating piece of space, a place without a place, that exists by itself, that is closed in on itself and at the same time is given over to the infinity of the sea… the greatest reserve of the imagination.”.1
+Programmatically, the Project hosts a library and a museum to give two different readings of the region on and of the same with simultaneity and juxtaposition; part permanent part temporal, part site specific part siteless, the Project becomes a counter-site to the mainland(s); “a floating piece of space, a place without a place, that exists by itself, that is closed in on itself and at the same time is given over to the infinity of the sea… the greatest reserve of the imagination.”1

 The library’s main objective is to catalogue the customs and traditions of the people of the region, trespassing delineations of ‘nation states’.
 The colonially drawn borders erase many other iterations of geographic, cultural, ethnic, and linguistic classifications, leading to suppressions of multiple expressions that undermine divisive narratives.
 The library surfaces repressed desires, allowing all taxonomies to be vocalized in an open catalogue underground and a closed one archived remotely in the fjords.